pforret/setver/README.md

 # semver.sh

-* Semantic Versioning helper script
-* get and set semver version numbers
+* Semantic Versioning helper script, to get and set semver version numbers
-* works for PHP packages: composer.json, packagist, git tag
-* works for bash/shell scripts: git tag, VERSION.md
+* handles versioning for composer.json: for PHP, composer packages
+* handles versioning for package.json: for node, npm
+* handles versioning for VERSION.md: for bash
+* handles versioning by 'git tag': for Github, Bitbucket

 ## Usage